Yamango1/FunctionChallenge2/README.md

 Follow these steps to run the program:

-1. Compile the `ViewPureAndPayable.sol` file using the Solidity compiler.
+1. Compile the file using the Solidity compiler.
-2. Deploy the compiled contract to a blockchain network using a tool like Remix or Truffle.
+2. Deploy the compiled contract to a blockchain network.
 3. Interact with the deployed contract using its functions.

 HELP